 Follow up after 30 to 60 days to assess changes

-After you’ve established a baseline customer satisfaction score for each client, you can use Net Promoter Score to keep track of progress over time.
+After establishing a baseline customer satisfaction score for each client, you can use Net Promoter Score to keep track of progress over time.

-While it’s unlikely you’ll see major changes in customer satisfaction within the first month, a few positive updates are usually enough to produce a measurable, statistically significant positive effect on a client’s Net Promoter Score.
+While you’ll unlikely see significant changes in customer satisfaction within the first month, a few positive updates are usually enough to produce a measurable, statistically significant positive effect on a client’s Net Promoter Score.

 As a brand manager or customer satisfaction consultant, this lets you show real progress in the short term and demonstrate that your work is producing measurable value.

 Limit your NPS survey frequency to once every six months